Bystolic is a drug from the group of selective beta-adrenoreceptor blockers.

 Taking the drug should be abandoned in the following cases: acute heart failure, acute renal insufficiency, severe violations of liver function, cardiogenic shock, syndrome of the weakness of the sinus node, arterial hypotension, bradycardia, and violations of peripheral circulation.

-Widespread side effects during the treatment with Bystolic include confusion, migraine, shortness of breath, diarrhea, constipation, nausea, and edema.
+Widespread side effects during the treatment with Nebivolol include confusion, migraine, shortness of breath, diarrhea, constipation, nausea, and edema.

 In most cases, such reactions are observed in the first days of therapy.
 With a gradual increase in dosage, no negative effects are typically observed.